mdadil00/Brainly/README.md

 ##  Features

-- 🔐 **Authentication System** – Secure login system using React state and route protection.
+- 🔐 **Authentication System** – Signup and Signin endpoints using React state and route protection.
 - 🧠 **Dashboard View** – View your saved links, tweets, YouTube videos, and text-based entries in an aesthetic tile-based grid.
 - ➕ **Add Content** – Add multiple content types with support for YouTube links, tweet embeds, and custom notes.
 - 🧭 **Sidebar Navigation** – Filter content by platform (Twitter, YouTube, etc.).